Former aide sues ex-Gov. Cuomo and top officials for sexual harassment, discrimination and retaliation

 “Throughout her employment as Defendant Cuomo’s Executive Assistant, the then-Governor subjected her to sexualized comments about her appearance, assigned her humiliating and demeaning tasks, and beginning in early June 2020, subjected her to invasive and unwanted questions about her personal life, romantic and sexual relationships, and history as a survivor of sexual assault,” reads an excerpt of the lawsuit.

-The suit lists eleven causes of action and names top Cuomo aides Melissa DeRosa, Jill DeRosiers, and Judith Mogul as defendants, who Bennett accuses of enabling his repeated sexual harassment and failing to report it.
+The suit lists 11 causes of action and names top Cuomo aides Melissa DeRosa, Jill DeRosiers and Judith Mogul as defendants, who Bennett accuses of enabling his repeated sexual harassment and failing to report it.

 “My career as a public servant was abruptly cut short because of Governor Cuomo’s and his top aides’ sexual harassment and retaliation against me after I complained about Governor Cuomo’s misconduct,” Bennett said in a statement.
 “They must all be held accountable for their actions.”